varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 say we want them to live in the `com.mysite.components.sections.cards` package.
 Let's plan to create a new folder for cards, in `src/jsMain/resources/card-sections`.

-Now we just need to declare that directory and provide the desired package target:
+You can declare that directory as a markdown source and provide the desired package target:

 ```kotlin
 kobweb.markdown.addSource(